This is a full documenation on the API of the MODE cloud platform.

 A "home" represents a container of devices and is owned/managed by one or more users.

 Cloud-aware devices that have been registered to a home.
-Some devices connect to the cloud directly, while some are under the control of a hub.

 For handling API client authentication.
 These resources do not adhere strictly to a RESTful model.

 - Device Registration